stellar-deprecated/docs/guides/get-started/transactions.md

 title: Send and Receive Money
 ---

+Before continuing with the following examples for Stellar in code, consider going through the following examples using the [Stellar Laboratory](https://www.stellar.org/laboratory/).
+The lab allows you create accounts, fund accounts on test net, build transactions, run any operation, and inspect responses from Horizon via the Endpoint Explorer.

 Now that you have an account, you can send and receive funds through the Stellar network.
 If you haven’t created an account yet, read [step 2 of the Get Started guide](./create-account.md).

 Most of the time, you’ll be sending money to someone else who has their own account.
 For this interactive guide, however, you should make a second account to transact with using the same method you used to make your first account.

 ## Send Payments

 Actions that change things in Stellar, like sending payments, changing your account, or making offers to trade various kinds of currencies, are called **operations.**[^1] In order to actually perform an operation, you create a **transaction**, which is just a group of operations accompanied by some extra information, like what account is making the transaction and a cryptographic signature to verify that the transaction is authentic.[^2]

 If any operation in the transaction fails, they all fail.
 For example, let’s say you have 100 lumens and you make two payment operations of 60 lumens each.
 If you make two transactions (each with one operation), the first will succeed and the second will fail because you don’t have enough lumens.
 You’ll be left with 40 lumens.
 However, if you group the two payments into a single transaction, they will both fail and you’ll be left with the full 100 lumens still in your account.

 Finally, every transaction costs a small fee.
 Like the minimum balance on accounts, this fee helps stop people from overloading the system with lots of transactions.
 Known as the **base fee**, it is very small—100 stroops per operation (that’s 0.00001 XLM; stroops are easier to talk about than such tiny fractions of a lumen).
 A transaction with two operations would cost 200 stroops.[^3]

 ### Building a Transaction

 Stellar stores and communicates transaction data in a binary format called XDR.[^4] Luckily, the Stellar SDKs provide tools that take care of all that.
 Here’s how you might send 10 lumens to another account:

 <code-example name="Submitting a Transaction">